molily/molily.de/_posts/2017-11-25-robust-javascript.md

 In strict mode, this code throws a TypeError “\"start\" is read-only”.
 Without the strict mode, the new assignment is silently ignored.

-Again, these errors can only be avoided by using extensive manual and automated testing.
+Again, these errors can only be avoided by extensive manual and automated testing.

 ### Security errors